 An extreme example of composites ability to perform under continual load is wind turbine blade applications – these items have blade lengths in excess of 40m and have a minimum 20+ year design life.
 Fatigue is the driving design criteria in these structures.

-ATL has also engineered DuFLEX into bridge applications where the requirement is 100+ years, and rail applications at 40+ years.
+ATL Composites has also engineered DuFLEX Composite Panels into bridge applications where the requirement is 100+ years, and rail applications at 40+ years.

 The design life of DuFLEX will therefore be in excess of an aluminium vessel designed to the same conditions.

 There are also many associated additional benefits in using DuFLEX Composite Panels over aluminium for boat construction.
-Inherent insulation qualities associated with the core materials which eliminate condensation risk on the inside of the structure, and will also provide less power load when cooling.
-Other items of benefit include sound and vibration dampening.
+Inherent insulation qualities associated with the core materials which eliminate condensation risk on the inside of the structure will also provide less power load when cooling.
+Other benefits include sound and vibration dampening.